Day One: Depart Tilbury

 Relax on board as Marco Polo cruises towards and through the Prince Christian Sound passage, heading to Greenland's south-west coast.

 Day Eight: Qaqortoq

 This morning sees Marco Polo round Cape Farewell, the southern tip of the Greenland archipelago.
 The afternoon will be spent at anchor off pretty Qaqortoq, and you’ll have the chance to step ashore and explore Southern Greenland’s largest settlement - of only 3000 inhabitants.

 Day Nine: Narsarsuaq

 Today we call in Narsarsuaq, which means ’Great Plain’.
 The nearby waters teem with trout, and are home to humpback and minke whales.
 As you sail out across the Tunugdliarfik Fjord, there may well be sightings of these amazing creatures.

 Sisimiut, 40 miles beyond the Arctic Circle, is a hunting and fishing paradise, and a centre of Inuit culture.
 Join a shore excursion to learn about this place, whose name translates as 'the people at the fox burrows'.

-The final three days are spent at sea, no doubt reliving the memories of your cruise holiday as Marco Polo heads for home.
+The next three days are spent at sea, no doubt reliving the memories of your cruise holiday as Marco Polo heads for home.

-Bid farewell to Marco Polo and all your fellow travellers, today, as you disembark in Tilbury at the end of your cruise.
+Bid farewell to Marco Polo and all your fellow travellers, today, as you disembark at the end of your cruise adventure.